Tips for Teaching Multiple Delivery Courses with Remote Learners

 - If you typically break up your class into smaller groups throughout class to participate in small group discussions, think-pair-share, etc., use the breakout room function in Zoom to simulate a small group discussion experience to your remote students.

-- Give clear directions as to what your small groups should be doing and set a timer or clear time limitations as to when you will be bringing the whole class back to the “main room” of your session.
+- Give clear directions to your small groups and set a timer or clear time limitations for bringing the whole class back to the “main room” of your session.

-- ALWAYS ask remote students (who were part of your breakout room discussions) to share what took place in their small groups.
+- ALWAYS ask remote students (who participated in your breakout room discussions) to share what happened in their small groups.

 - Here are some more tips for managing breakout rooms in Zoom.